(Or … when good Canadian writers must also sell real estate, and other sad tales of the state of the arts in our country)

 It was a year of lessons in glass half full or glass half empty.
 For me it was both and how I approached the moment/day/week/month/year was a lesson in patience.
 When the negative showed up, I strived to sit tight, ride it out and wait for the counter reaction of the positive.
 I learned it always shows up if you give it time and are watching for it.

 Uncertainty has become the new normal, but the reality is it should always have been the norm.
 This past year of upheaval, change, re-focusing, priority shifting, and the future unknown is in the simplest of terms a big reality check.
 All we really have is the moment.
-We can lament the past and plan the future, but nothing is as relevant as the moment.
+We can lament the past and plan the future, but nothing is as relevant as today.

 Happy New Year!